Elaine Marshall: Secretary of State

-2002 U.S. Senate campaign
+U.S. Senate campaigns

+2002

 In 2002, Marshall ran for United States Senate in the race to replace retiring Sen. Jesse Helms.
 However, she was defeated in the Democratic primary by Erskine Bowles, who served as White House Chief of Staff under President Bill Clinton.

-2010 U.S. Senate campaign
+2010

 In 2009, Marshall decided to enter the 2010 Senate race against incumbent Republican Richard Burr.
 She faced Cal Cunningham, Ken Lewis, and other lesser-known candidates in the May 2010 primary, and won the endorsement of The Charlotte Observer.
 After failing to garner above 40% of the vote in the May 4 primary election, Marshall had to face Cunningham in a runoff in June.

 On June 22, 2010, Marshall defeated Cunningham (with approximately 60 percent of the vote) to secure the Democratic nomination.
 For the general election, she was again endorsed by The Charlotte Observer, the state's largest newspaper.
 On election day Marshall lost to incumbent Richard Burr, who had received 55% of the vote.